 What happens if the primary borrower dies?

-If the primary borrower dies, the cosigner is typically responsible for the remaining debt.
-However, some loans contain provisions that discharge the debt upon the borrower’s death.
-It’s important to understand the terms of the loan agreement.
+In most cases, the cosigner remains responsible for the balance.
+Some loans include provisions that cancel the debt upon the borrower’s death, so it’s important to review the loan agreement carefully.

 Can I cosign a loan for a friend, or does it have to be a family member?